 One of the common symptoms of insulin-dependent diabetes mellitus is that your glucose may give you “sweet” urine.
 You’re going to feel thirsty more than was normal for you.
 At the same time, you’ll feel the urge to urinate much frequently.

-You might feel worried to hear that insulin-dependent diabetes mellitus should be managed throughout one’s lifetime by controlling the blood sugar.
+You might feel worried to hear that dependent diabetes mellitus should be managed throughout one’s lifetime by controlling the blood sugar.
 The good news is that it is quite manageable.